30 Parliamentary Documents

 Parliamentary speeches

-A Bill will generally be the subject of several parliamentary speeches, the most significant of which is the explanatory speech given by the Minister in charge of the Bill.
+A Bill will generally be the subject of several parliamentary speeches, the most significant of which is the explanatory or second reading speech given by the Minister in charge of the Bill.
 In Queensland, the explanatory speech takes place at the first reading of the Bill.
 In most other jurisdictions this speech is referred to as a second reading speech because it occurs on the second reading of the Bill.

 In this speech, the Minister outlines the policy behind the Bill and what it seeks to achieve.
 These speeches can help you understand why a Bill has been introduced.